-As a result, the sperm loses its ability to penetrate a woman’s cervix and is even killed prior to making its way into the fallopian tube to fertilize the egg.
+As a result, sperm loses the ability to travel through a woman’s cervix and is likely to die prior to reaching the fallopian tube to fertilize an egg.

 FertilitySmarts explains Hostile Uterus

-However, after ovulation, the cervical mucus becomes non-fertile with a thick and creamy consistency that blocks the entry of sperm into the cervix.
+However, after ovulation, the cervical mucus becomes non-fertile with a thick and creamy consistency that helps block the entry of sperm into the cervix.
 This period is known as non-peak cervical mucus.

-- Reduced pH of cervical mucus: Sperm prefer an alkaline environment to survive; certain infections can increase the acidity of the cervical mucus and contribute to cervical hostility.
+- Reduced pH of cervical mucus.
+Sperm prefer an alkaline environment to survive with ranges between 7.0 to 8.5; certain infections like bacterial vaginosis, can increase the acidity of the cervical mucus and contribute to cervical hostility.

-- The presence of inflammatory cells in the cervix (cervicitis), such as secondary to vaginal or cervical infection thickens the cervical mucus.
+- The presence of inflammatory cells in the cervix (cervicitis).
+A vaginal or cervical infection thickens the cervical mucus.

 - Problems With Cervical Mucus.
 (2019).